Linting – Overview

 Rules and categories

-The linter's rules are split up into categories, so choosing a strictness level is straightforward.
-We recommend using one of the predefined categories, but rules can also be selected individually to match more unusual policies.
+The linter's built-in rules are split up into categories to make choosing a strictness level straightforward, but rules can also be selected individually to more closely match your organization's policies.
 See the rules and categories page for detailed information.

 The configuration categories, from strictest to most lenient, are: